 Unless the goal of a media campaign is only to create awareness, such as brand recognition, then conversion is the most important benchmark to track.
 Conversion is a process that comes from web traffic.
 Web traffic is the number of visitors to a website.

-When an organization engages in a Pay-Per-Click (PPC) online advertising campaign using Google Ads, they bid in an auction for keywords and keyword phrases.
+When an organisation engages in a Pay-Per-Click (PPC) online advertising campaign using Google Ads, they bid in an auction for keywords and keyword phrases.
 They manage and monitor the performance of their campaign through the AdWords dashboard.
 Every time an Internet user clicks on a paid advertisement (click-through rate) for a keyword or keyword phrase, the prepaid Google advertisement account receives a debit for a certain amount for each click until there are no longer any funds available in the account to pay for clicks.

 Conversion happens after an Internet user clicks on something, depending on what they do next.
 Conversion can be that they give their email address, register for a new account on the website, ask for a sales call, or directly purchase a product or service from the website.